MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_a_Project_and_Repository_Structure_to_Support_Secure_Pipelines.md

 1. Do not check **Grant access permission to all pipelines**.
 Select **Verify and Save**.

     > [!NOTE]
     > The **Grant access permission to all pipelines** option is not recommended for production environments.
-It is only used in this lab to simplify the configuration of the pipeline.
+It is recommended to use the **Grant access permission to all pipelines** option only for testing purposes.

-#### Task 3: (If done, skip) Import and run the CD pipeline
+#### Task 3: Import and run the CD pipeline

 1. Go to **Pipelines > Pipelines**.